 Since Diwali is called as the festival of lights, diyas will form obviously part of your home decor.
-Diyas are small lamps made up of clay which are filled oil or ghee as a source of fuel.
+Diyas are small lamps made up of clay which are filled with oil or ghee as a source of fuel.

 Diyas can be decorated with sequins, beads, minakari work, and different traditional motifs for Diwali decoration.
-Colorful flower shaped diyas bordered with beads and sparkling gold can beautifully decorate your home for this event.
+Colourful flower shaped diyas bordered with beads and sparkling gold can beautifully decorate your home for this event.

 Panchmukhi floral diyas with Lakshmi and Ganesha idols embedded on them can add a special touch to your decor.
 You can place diyas on the steps of your residence to welcome visitors into your home.

 Diwali Lanterns And Candles:

 Aromatic candles and lanterns often known as the ‘Aakash Kandil‘ can be used to decorate your home for Diwali.
 It’s not just that the candles illuminate your home, but these also create the perfect atmosphere for a festive celebration.